benvacha/mrkdwn/README.md

 One Markdown To Rule Them All

-**mrkdwn** combines the [original markdown specification](http://daringfireball.net/projects/markdown/) created by John Gruber, the latest and greatest flavors of markdown, and new syntax for semantic notation and improved machine readability. **mrkdwn** seeks to provide the most complete set of syntax while considering both backward compatibility and future need.
-While **mrkdwn** may stray from full backward compatability, it is with the goal of improving speed, reliability, and readability.
+**mrkdwn** combines the [original markdown specification](http://daringfireball.net/projects/markdown/) created by John Gruber, the latest and greatest flavors of markdown, various other lightweight markup languages, and new syntax for semantic notation and improved machine readability. **mrkdwn** seeks to provide the most complete set of syntax while considering both backward compatibility and future need.
+While **mrkdwn** may stray from full backward compatability, it is with the goal of improving speed, usability, and readability.

 **mrkdwn**'s ultimate goal is to the be the one markdown to rule them all, the one markdown to bring them all and in the darkness bind them.
-With this in mind, **mrkdwn** will work to provide translation packages in all major languages as well as GUI packages for live editing, including syntax highlighting and real time output.
+With this in mind, **mrkdwn** will work to provide translation packages in all major languages. **mrkdwn** will also provide GUI packages for live editing, including syntax highlighting, real time output, and media management.

 Try the live demo at [http://mrkdwn.org](http://mrkdwn.org)